opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 (c)     The 1st PI Report, which was not a medical report, did not raise any issues in relation to P’s mental capacity.

-12     The second appellant’s affidavit exhibited a Financial Counselling Form dated 14 April 2016 (“the Form”) that was signed by P in the presence of his father, to acknowledge that he “\[had\] undergone financial counselling … and irrevocably agree\[d\] and under\[took\] to pay in full the final hospital charges”.[\[note: 20\]](#Ftn_20)
+12     The second appellant’s affidavit exhibited a Financial Counselling Form dated 14 April 2016 (“the Form”) that was signed by P in the presence of his father, to acknowledge that he “\[had\] undergone financial counselling … and irrevocably agree\[d\] and under\[took\] to pay in full the final hospital charges”.[^20]

 ### Procedural history and subsequent events

 13     On 31 May 2016, the District Judge (‘the DJ”) heard the parties on the Joinder Application.
 The next day, he informed the parties that he would defer his decision on the Joinder Application for four weeks.
-In the interim, the appellants were to obtain a clarification medical report on P’s capacity, while the respondent was to obtain a separate report on P’s capacity.[\[note: 21\]](#Ftn_21)
+In the interim, the appellants were to obtain a clarification medical report on P’s capacity, while the respondent was to obtain a separate report on P’s capacity.[^21]

 14     On 7 June 2016, the appellants’ solicitors wrote to the court to request further arguments on the DJ’s direction to the respondent to obtain a medical report on P’s capacity.
 They submitted that the court had effected a “backdoor joinder” in making this direction.
 The DJ had no jurisdiction to direct P to be examined by a non-party to the proceedings.
 Instead, the court should first decide whether the respondent should be joined to the Deputy Application.
-It was only if the respondent was made a party to the Deputy Application that he could then apply for a further medical examination of P. If the court had doubts regarding P’s capacity, it should “direct the necessary questions to P’s doctor(s) and/or appoint a Court expert to assess P’s mental capacity”.[\[note: 22\]](#Ftn_22)
+It was only if the respondent was made a party to the Deputy Application that he could then apply for a further medical examination of P. If the court had doubts regarding P’s capacity, it should “direct the necessary questions to P’s doctor(s) and/or appoint a Court expert to assess P’s mental capacity”.[^22]

-15     From 15 to 23 June 2016, AJAX conducted further surveillance on P on the instructions of the respondent’s insurer,[\[note: 23\]](#Ftn_23) and prepared a further report dated 10 July 2016 (“the 2nd PI Report”).
+15     From 15 to 23 June 2016, AJAX conducted further surveillance on P on the instructions of the respondent’s insurer,[^23] and prepared a further report dated 10 July 2016 (“the 2nd PI Report”).
 I note the following regarding this report:

-(a)     First, the report contained “video recording printouts” of P in his home.[\[note: 24\]](#Ftn_24)
+(a)     First, the report contained “video recording printouts” of P in his home.[^24]

 (b)     Second, the report stated that the investigators had engaged P in a conversation on the pretext of carrying out a “survey” and recorded this conversation.
 They had gleaned from the conversation that P could recall details regarding his primary school and polytechnic.
-P had also suggested enhancements to the neighbourhood.[\[note: 25\]](#Ftn_25)
+P had also suggested enhancements to the neighbourhood.[^25]

-(c)     Third, according to the report, P had commuted on his own by public transport and ascended and descended stairs without difficulty.[\[note: 26\]](#Ftn_26)
+(c)     Third, according to the report, P had commuted on his own by public transport and ascended and descended stairs without difficulty.[^26]

-16     The respondent’s solicitors subsequently applied for the 2nd PI Report to be placed before the court.[\[note: 27\]](#Ftn_27)
+16     The respondent’s solicitors subsequently applied for the 2nd PI Report to be placed before the court.[^27]

 17     Dr Chan prepared a clarification medical report on P dated 8 July 2016.
-In this report, Dr Chan stated the following:[\[note: 28\]](#Ftn_28)
+In this report, Dr Chan stated the following:[^28]

 (a)     She had reassessed P on 5 July 2016 in an outpatient clinic and interviewed his parents and sister individually.